-Cybersecurity Basics for Small Business
+Cybersecurity Basics for Small Business - U.S. SBA SBDC Clearinghouse

 - The Title V Gramm-Leach Bliley Act (GLB) regulates the collection, use and disclosure of financial information.
 It requires written notice of privacy procedures, the attainment of consent for utilizing financial information (including opportunities to opt-out), and the implementation of certain security programs.
 In short, it requires financial institutions to explain their information-sharing practices to their customers and to safeguard sensitive data.
 This act is also known as the Financial Services Modernization Act.

-- The Health Insurance Portability and Accountability Act (HIPPA) sets standards for the collection and use of health information, and for protecting medical data and electronic transmissions.
-HIPPA requires notice of privacy practices.
+- The Health Insurance Portability and Accountability Act (HIPAA) sets standards for the collection and use of health information, and for protecting medical data and electronic transmissions.
+HIPAA requires notice of privacy practices.
 There regulations protect patient rights through the protection of individually identifiable health information, otherwise known as protected health information (PHI).

-Other relevant federal legal regulations include: Computer Fraud and Abuse Act, Electronic Communications Privacy Act, Fair Credit Reporting Act, Federal Cybersecurity Information Act
+Other relevant federal legal regulations include:

-For a listing of state cybersecurity legislation, visit: National Conference of State Legislatures
+For a listing of state cybersecurity legislation, visit:

 More on Cybersecurity for Small Businesses

-To continue learning about Cybersecurity for Small Businesses, view our next section: Cyber Attacks & Defenses for Small Business
+To continue learning about Cybersecurity for Small Businesses, view our next sections:

 Additional Small Business Resources